ant-media/ant-media-documentation/docs/get-started/user-management.md

 ### How It Works

 With this feature, you can define the scope of a user’s access on a per-application basis.
 This means you can grant a user various types of access depending on the application they are interacting with.

 For example:

  *   **ADMIN Access** The user has full administrative rights within the access to the `LiveApp`.
 This includes the ability to create, modify, delete, and manage all aspects of `LiveApp`.

  *   **USER Access** The same user can have standard user privileges within the `WebRTCAppEE` application.
 They can interact with `WebRTCAppEE` but cannot perform administrative tasks.

  *   **READ-ONLY Access** The user can have read-only access to `live`.They can view content and data in `live` but cannot make changes or perform any modifications.

-Check out the below screenshot to define different scope for different application:
+#### Create multi-app user access via Web Panel

 ![User-Management](@site/static/img/user-management/user_management_screen.png)

-Here is the Rest API call to create a user with access to multiple applications with different scopes.
+#### Create multi-app user access via API

 ```json
 curl -X POST -H "Content-Type: application/json" -d '{"firstName": "Ant", "lastName": "Media", "email":  "abc@antmedia.io", "password": "testtest", "appNameUserType": {"LiveApp": "ADMIN",  "WebRTCAppEE": "USER", "live": "READ_ONLY"}}'  "https://{YOUR_SERVER_ADDRESS}:5443/rest/v2/users"